matteoquintiliani/earthworm-docker-sandbox/README.md

 $ make build_all
 ```

-you can create docker image for the following images:
+you can create the docker images for the following Earthworm revisions:

   - `EW_SVN_REVISION=8136` Subversion revision @8136, 64-bit version.
 (From revision @8068 \[*ew_7.10\_release*\] to the last one, all consistent revisions should be successfully compiled), 64-bit version.
   - `EW_SVN_BRANCH=tags/ew_7.10_release EW_SVN_REVISION=` (svn revision @8068 - 2019/08/17), 64-bit version.